bitcoinops/bitcoinops.github.io/_topics/en/silent-payments.md

 ---

 Traditionally, a user who receives payments should generate a new Bitcoin address for every payment.
 This is because receiving multiple payments to the same address reveals that the same user received those payments, even if the outputs are later spent in separate transactions.
 This is known as [address reuse][topic output linking].

 Using a new address often requires a secure interaction between sender and receiver so that the receiver can provide a fresh address every time.
 However, interaction is often infeasible and in many cases undesirable.

 With silent payments, a receiver can generate and publish a single silent payment address, eliminating the need for interaction.
-The sender can select one or more of their chosen inputs and use their secret key(s) to derive the shared secret (together with the public key of the silent payment address), which is used to generate the destination.
+The sender then selects one or more of their chosen inputs and uses their secret key(s) together with public key of the silent payment address to derive a shared secret which is used to generate the destination.

 The intended recipient detects the payment by scanning transactions in the blockchain and performing an ECDH calculation with the summed